camaraproject/Commonalities/documentation/API-design-guidelines.md

 Security in OpenAPI is expressed by [security schemes](https://spec.openapis.org/oas/v3.0.3#security-scheme-object).
 Security can be expressed for the API as a whole or for each endpoint.

-All Camara OpenAPI files must include the following security scheme definition, with an adapted `openIdConnectUrl` in its components section:
+As specified in https://github.com/camaraproject/IdentityAndConsentManagement/blob/main/documentation/CAMARA-API-access-and-user-consent.md#use-of-openidconnect-for-securityschemes, all Camara OpenAPI files must include the following a scheme definition, with an adapted `openIdConnectUrl` in its components section.
+The schema definition is repeated in this document for illustration purposes, the correct format must be extracted from the link above.

 ```yaml
 components: